zuplo/docs/docs/articles/support.md

 title: Support
 ---

-Zuplo offers a variety of support options tailored toward particular uses of the API.
+This document explains the Zuplo support plans, communication methods, severities, and response times provided by Zuplo support.
 The following features are provided with every support plan:

 - Answer questions concerning usage issues related to Zuplo platform-specific features, options and configurations.